meb-team/bioinfoscripts/README.md

 \{tab\} `path/to/sequence/file.fa`, **without** column names.
 And pass this information to the script with `--config samples=/path/to/my_samples.tsv`.
 It is also possible to give an output directory with `--config outdir=path/to/dir`.
-The number of thread to run_PhyloSift_ can be customised too, through `--config thread={int}`.
+The number of thread to run _PhyloSift_ can be customised too, through `--config thread={int}`.

+## Usage, Share and Contibutions

+All resources available in this repository are released under the _GNU General_ _Public License v2.0_, see `LICENCE` for more details.

+Any contribution is welcome!